Circumcision Fetish

 Overview

-A circumcision fetish is a focused erotic interest, among consenting adults, in circumcision: the appearance of the circumcised penis, the contrasting intact (uncircumcised) penis, or the idea of the act and the changed bodily state associated with the procedure.
-Community members sometimes call themselves circumsexual and the interest circumfetishism or circumfetish; the pseudo-clinical label acucullophilia is also used.
-None of these terms is well established in mainstream sexology, so they are descriptive, not formal diagnoses.
+A circumcision fetish is a focused erotic interest, among consenting adults, in circumcision: the appearance of the circumcised penis, the contrasting intact (uncircumcised) penis, or the idea of the procedure and the changed bodily state associated with it.
+Enthusiasts sometimes call themselves circumsexual and the interest circumfetishism or circumfetish; the pseudo-clinical label acucullophilia also circulates, with posthophilia used for the opposite focus on the foreskin.
+None of these terms is established in mainstream sexology, so all are descriptive rather than diagnostic.
 This entry concerns adult interest only and is strictly non-instructional.

 History & origins